 - Visitors must enter and exit the House through the main public entrance. - Visitors must make staff aware of their presence when they enter the House and complete the Visitors' Register. - Visitors do not have automatic right of entry into all parts of the House: they are restricted to foyer areas and common rooms.
-Parents and immediate family may only enter a dormitory on the first and last day of term.
+Parents and immediate family who wish to enter a dormitory need to check with staff first.